Business Communication is Receiver-Centric

 Now that you know that business communication is both goals-oriented and receiver-centric, it will be easier for you to think about how to communicate strategically.
 Once you set your communication goals and understand better who your receiver is, you should be able to adapt your message to your receiver so that it has the intended effect.

-Throughout this book, we will cover strategies for helping get your message delivered to your receiver in the way intended.
+Throughout this book, we will cover strategies for helping deliver your message to your receiver in the intended way.
 But for now, let’s turn our attention to competency development.